Halle synagogue shooting: Perpetrator

-In addition to the video, Balliet also left a manifesto, which was discovered by The International Centre for the Study of Radicalisation and Political Violence in London.
-According to the manifesto, his goal had been to "Kill as many anti-Whites as possible, Jews preferred."
-Citing a terrorism expert, Spiegel wrote that it was "significant that the attacker wrote and published his manifesto in English ... his heroes were people like Breivik and NZ, El Paso attackers".
-The manifesto, steeped in antisemitic and neo-Nazi messages, contained photos and descriptions of his homemade weapons arsenal and information about his intentions.
+In addition to the livestream, Balliet left a manifesto in English, where he stated his goal had been to "Kill as many anti-Whites as possible, Jews preferred."
+The manifesto contained antisemitic and neo-Nazi messages, contained photos and descriptions of his homemade weapons arsenal and information about his intentions.
 Balliet claimed to have chosen the Halle synagogue as the target because it was the closest place where he could find "the Jew."
 He wrote that "if he could kill only one Jew, that was worth the attack."
 His manifesto showed his belief in a "Jewish world conspiracy."
-As a means to mock victims and to gain infamy, and show that he enjoyed his crime, he used modern internet far-right-slang and "sarcastic" neo-Nazi "meme language" and far-right imagery often found on forums such as 4chan.
-It emerged that Balliet was in possession of material by Atomwaffen Division Deutschland, but the extent of his relationship to the group is unclear.

 Balliet announced his plans on an imageboard called Meguca, which was shut down shortly after the shooting.
-On such boards, Spiegel wrote, users "can dive into pictures and cynical jokes and anonymously post ultra-radical views."
-The contents extend to violence against Jews, Muslims, migrants, and women.
-There, Balliet wrote that he had made DIY weapons in recent years using a 3D printer and that anyone who wanted to could watch him in a "live test" via a link to his live-stream.
+On Meguca, Balliet wrote that he had made DIY weapons in recent years using a 3D printer and that anyone who wanted to could watch him in a "live test" via a link to his live-stream.
+He utilised makeshift weapon designs by Philip Luty.

-Criminal charges and trial

-On 11 October 2019, during a court hearing in front of the investigating judge of the Federal Court of Justice, Balliet confessed to the crime and also confirmed a right-wing extremist, antisemitic motive.
-His lawyer confirmed the confession.
-According to investigators, Balliet hoped to inspire others to perpetrate similar right-wing extremist and anti-Semitic acts.

-On 21 April 2020, German prosecutors announced they had filed charges against Balliet, including two charges of murder, attempted murder of 68 people, incitement, bodily harm, and predatory extortion.